usc-cloud/goffish/community-detection-mpi/README.md

-<H1>Quick start guide for parallel Louvain method for community detection</H1>
+<H1>Quick Start Guide For Parallel Louvain Method For Fast Community Detection</H1>

 <H2>Community Detection In Graphs</H2>
 <p>
 Interactions in online social networks, communication networks can be naturally modeled as graphs.
 Structural communities in graphs generally defined as groups of highly connected vertices/nodes in the graph.
-This groups generally represent similar interest groups, friend communities etc.
+This groups generally represent similar interest groups, friend communities etc., that have more interactions or similarities with each other.
 <br>
-Finding communities in large graphs is a very useful technique when trying to narrow down analytics to smaller targeted groups.This can be used for online marketing, online surveillance etc.
+Finding communities in large graphs is a very useful technique when trying to narrow down analytics to smaller targeted groups, identifying interest groups etc. This can be used for online marketing, online surveillance etc.
 <br>
 Detecting communities in graphs is computationally very expensive, specially for large graphs.
 </p>